Eeeeelias/plex_media_move/README.md

 # Plex Media Move

 These are a few scripts to help with renaming and organizing video files to better work with Plex (or Jellyfin).
-So far there are 3 scripts, though more may be added in the future.
+So far there are a few scripts, though more may be added in the future.

 ## media_mover.py